Asperger’s & Autism in Children

 The Importance of Processing

-Processing delays are so common in autistic children that they are being investigated as a biomarker.
-This means early detection of a processing delay may allow for advanced detection of autism, therefore allowing for an earlier start on therapies to address the learning disabilities common in autistic children.
+Processing delays are so common in children with autism that they are being investigated as a biomarker.
+This means early detection of a processing delay may allow for advanced detection of autism.
+This may allow for an earlier start on therapies to address the learning disabilities common in children with autism.

 This new finding also opens up a new treatment path for autism.
 Processing is not hard-wired.
 It’s a cognitive skill that can be exercised and improved.

 Autism and learning disabilities and the behaviors associated with autism have a lot in common with the challenges experienced by neurotypical children.
 Therefore, many mainstream programs that help students with reading and learning challenges can help children with autism with two important provisos.
 The software must be:

 - Self-pacing — so that the child with autism can progress at his own pace.